Tamburasca/WDR3_concert_downloader/README.md

 url = https://www1.wdr.de/radio/wdr3/programm/sendungen/wdr3-konzert/konzertplayer-klassik-tage-alter-musik-in-herne-concerto-romano-alessandro-quarta-100.html

-Note: if multiple mp3 media objects are available on the website provided, files will be downloaded and named according the scheme file.mp3, file(1).mp3, file(2).mp3, etc. in the order the objects are encountered in the html soup scan.
+Note: if multiple mp3 media objects are available on the website provided, all files will be downloaded and named according the scheme file.mp3, file(1).mp3, file(2).mp3, etc. in the order the objects are encountered in the html soup scan.

-Runs with Python3.10

-On a Linux OS [download](https://github.com/Tamburasca/WDR3_concert_downloader/releases) the executable file as was bundled with PyInstaller and run (sorry, no Windows 10/11 version available yet):

-    $ ./WDR3_concert_downloader [-h] [-o <file>.mp3] <url>

 Note: this downloader is not supported by the WDR broadcasting organization, thus is inofficial!
 The current application supplements